Slotos/Slotos/webrick-no-vcr/markdown.md

 ## VCR feature: Detecting unrecognized network requests

 Block network access with a firewall when not recording new requests.

 Block network access on CI by default.

 ## Thank you

-Time for questions and critique.
+Questions and critique are welcome.